vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/cnbp-knative-argocd.md

 ![Building and Running Applications on Kubernetes](images/guides/ci-cd/cnbp-knative-argocd/dev-process.png)

-In this Guide we are going to show how to automate building of Container Images and buildout of Kubernetes Resources using Cloud Native BuildPacks and Knative respectively.
-We will also demonstrate how this can process can be further optimized using **Gitops** style practices via ArgoCD.
+In this Guide we are going to show how to automate building of Container Images and buildout of Kubernetes Resources using Cloud Native Buildpacks and Knative respectively.
+We will also demonstrate how this can process can be further optimized using **GitOps** style practices via ArgoCD.
 We will work with a sample application based on Spring and run the application on Kubernetes with an addressable URL.
 We will use:

 - [Cloud Native Buildpacks](https://buildpacks.io/) to automate Container Image build process.
 Cloud Native Buildpacks is a specification that defines how OCI compliant containers can be build, removing the need to specify or build `Dockerfiles`.
 They can automatically detect the language an application is written in and determine the best and most secure way to package applications in a container image.
 Cloud Native Buildpacks can also be used to update container images easily for any changes.
-For this guide we will use an implementation of Cloud Native BuildPacks called [kpack](https://github.com/pivotal/kpack).
-Kpack lets you use deploy CLoud Native BuildPacks on a Kubernetes Cluster.
+For this guide we will use an implementation of Cloud Native Buildpacks called [kpack](https://github.com/pivotal/kpack). kpack lets you use deploy Cloud Native Buildpacks on a Kubernetes Cluster.
+(See [What are Cloud Native Buildpacks?](../containers/cnb-what-is/) for more on Cloud Native Buildpacks, and kpack.)

 - [Knative](https://knative.dev/) to automatically generate an Ingress Service with URL and other Kubernetes Resources for the container image that was built using Cloud Native Buildpacks.
-Knative-serving automates the process of creating Kubernetes objects needed for an application like Deployment, Replicasets, Services etc.,  eliminating the need to write complex Kubernetes YAML files.
+Knative Serving automates the process of creating Kubernetes objects needed for an application like Deployment, Replicasets, Services etc.,  eliminating the need to write complex Kubernetes YAML files.

 - [ArgoCD](https://argoproj.github.io/) to automate deployment pipeline pushing container images on to Kubernetes using Knative.
-ArgoCD helps deploy application continuously using Gitops methodology.
+ArgoCD helps deploy application continuously using GitOps methodology.
 It can take specifications like Kubernetes resources, Knative, Kustomize etc. to deploy application on Kubernetes.

 - A sample application called [Petclinic](https://github.com/Boskey/spring-petclinic) that is based on [Spring](https://spring.io/)

 - [Kind](https://kind.sigs.k8s.io/) as a local Kubernetes Cluster

-In summary, our overall workflow will be to take the sample application in Spring, use Cloud Native Buildpacks/kpack to convert source code into a container image, use Knative-serving to create a deployment using ArgoCD.
+In summary, our overall workflow will be to take the sample application in Spring, use Cloud Native Buildpacks/kpack to convert source code into a container image, use Knative Serving to create a deployment using ArgoCD.
 This process will eliminate the need to write `Dockerfiles` or any `Kubernetes` resource `YAML` files.

 ## Assumptions and prerequisites